SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Introduction

-We summarize the main contributions as follows: \begin{itemize} \item We propose a dynamic validation approach for smart-contract static findings, which could turn textual bug reports into executable and validated PoCs. \item We design and implement \sysname, which combines three key components, BCE, GRE-Engine, and DV, to robustly handle noisy inputs, LLM hallucinations, and to provide automated runtime oracles. \item We integrate \sysname with multiple static analyzers and validate 236 reported bugs in the latest Ethereum corpus at an average cost of \$0.03 per validated finding. \item We release a curated dataset of 500 samples linking contract source code, natural-language bug descriptions, and validated PoCs to support future benchmarking and the development of more capable LLM-based security tools.
+We summarize our main contributions as follows: \begin{itemize} \item We propose an end-to-end approach that dynamically validates generic static-analysis reports by generating and executing PoCs. \item We design and implement \sysname, which integrates three key components—BCE, GRE-Engine, and DV—to robustly handle noisy inputs and lack of execution grounding, and to provide automated runtime oracles. \item We integrate \sysname with multiple static analyzers and validate 64 real bugs in the latest Ethereum corpus at an average cost of \$0.03 per validated finding. \item We release a large-scale dataset of 382 triplets linking contract source code, natural-language bug descriptions, and execution-validated PoCs.
+To the best of our knowledge, this is among the largest publicly available datasets that combine these three artifacts. \end{itemize}